1689 conclave

 The 1689 papal conclave was convened after the death of Pope Innocent XI.
 It led to the election of Cardinal Pietro Vito Ottoboni as Pope Alexander VIII.
-The conclave saw previous factions join together because they lacked numerical strength, and saw the rise of the zelanti as a political force in the election of the next pope.
+The conclave saw the previous factions join together because they lacked numerical strength, and saw the rise of the zelanti as a political force in the election of the next pope.
 Ottoboni was eventually unanimously elected with the consent of the secular monarchs, becoming the first Venetian in over 200 years to be elected pope.

 Background

 The central political issue concerning the papacy during the pontificate of Innocent XI was the diplomatic tension between the papacy and the French monarchy over the droit de régale, the claimed right of French monarchs to receive the income of dioceses during the interregnum between the death of one bishop and the installation of a new one.
 In response to a bull from Innocent condemning the practice, the French held a national synod in 1682, which upheld this right of the king.
 Innocent, in return, refused to confirm French bishops, causing there to be thirty-five vacancies by 1688.
 Louis XIV responded in kind, by seizing the papal territory Avignon.

 In ecclesiastical affairs, Innocent was slow in creating cardinals, waiting until 1681, five years after his election, for his first creations.
 At that time, he created sixteen cardinals, all of whom were Italian.
 This caused anger among Catholic monarchs, because there were few remaining non-Italians in the college at that time.
 At his next creation of cardinals in 1686 he created twenty-seven cardinals, including one French cardinal and eleven other non-Italians.
 In total during Innocent's pontificate, he created a total of forty-three cardinals, while fifty-two had died.